Pan Pan (giant panda)

-Pan Pan (1985 – 28 December 2016) was a male giant panda who was resident at the Giant Panda Protection and Research Centre in Chengdu, China.
-At the time of his death, he was the oldest male giant panda in captivity.
-The oldest living giant panda in captivity at the time of Pan Pan's death was Basi, a female giant panda who was then 37.
+Pan Pan (盼盼 (Pàn pàn, Hope); c.
+21 September 1985 – 28 December 2016) was a male giant panda who lived at the Giant Panda Protection and Research Centre in Chengdu, China.
+After being rescued from the wild, Li Wuke, who was taking care of another male panda named An An, also nursed Pan Pan back to health.
+Pan Pan was the biological father of 32 confirmed offspring, and has over 130 alleged descendants, which, in 2015, accounted for over a quarter of the world's captively bred pandas.
+At the time of his death, the oldest living giant panda in captivity was Basi, a female giant panda who was then 37.